kubescape/kubescape/core/pkg/opaprocessor/cel/vapdata/README.md

 release bundle.
 The CEL engine embeds these files with `//go:embed` so the policies are baked into the binary and there are no runtime file-path issues.

 Do not edit these files by hand.
-They are a verbatim copy of the latest release and are refreshed with:
+They are a verbatim copy of a pinned release (see `CEL_LIBRARY_VERSION` in the Makefile) and are refreshed with:

 ```sh
 make sync-vap